 Mesh networks are ideal for larger homes, multi-storey layouts, or smart homes with many connected devices.
 They’re especially helpful if you’ve dealt with dead zones in rooms far from your router.

 Routers, meanwhile, are still great for smaller spaces or anyone who likes to keep things simple.
 They’re often cheaper and easy to set up, making them a solid option if you don’t need full-house coverage.
+Check out our article on the Best 4G Router With External Antenna if you want more information.

 How a Traditional Router Works